GatorEducator/gatorgrade/README.md

 #### Interpreting Output

 A dictionary will come from the input team that mostly will contain list, unpack the dictionary, run through gatorgrade, and return as a list of tuples.
 Each tuple will contain a descriptive boolean that will either Pass or Fail.
 If Passed, it will come through as an empty string.
-If Failed it will come through as what excatly failed within the assignment.
+If Failed it will come through as what exactly failed within the assignment.

 ### Generating a gatorgrade.yml file

-Generate team
+In order to generate a ‘gatorgrade.yml’ file, you should run the following command in your terminal:

+‘’’
+Gator grade generate
+‘’’

+Make sure that your repository doesn’t already contain a gator grade.yml file, or the command will not run.
+If you want to override this, run the previous command with —force/-f:

+‘’’
+Gator grade generate —force
+‘’’

+The created .yml file will be a template with example checks inside of it.

 #### Configuring GatorGrade Checks